TheSnakeFang/fangstastic-blog/content/blog/2021-08-15_The-College-Application-Spike-Is-Dumb-Now-What/index.md

 ---
-title: The College Application “Spike” Is Dumb.
-Now What?
+title: "The College Application 'Spike' Is Dumb.
+Now What?"
 subtitle: 'How to be admitted to top universities, the better way.'
-description: '"Spike," is a myopic way to view the extracurricular process for college admissions, and promoting one-size-fits-all strategies is harmful to students.'
+description: "'Spike,' is a myopic way to view the extracurricular process for college admissions, and promoting one-size-fits-all strategies is harmful to students."
 date: '2021-08-15T22:02:23.623Z'
 template: post
 ---